OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 ### TBD

-- Detection of attributes supported by a gateway.
-- Attribute "malleability", i.e., can attributes be changed by gateways?
 - How to "reply" to a message?
 Duplex gateway?
 Getter for reverse gateway address?
 Necessary for some applications, e.g., recovery from token bridging failure?
 - How can a receiver support multiple known gateways, in passive mode in particular?